SmartBear/swagger4j/README.md

 Download the prebuilt jar of the latest version from sourceforge ([https://sourceforge.net/projects/swagger4j/files](https://sourceforge.net/projects/swagger4j/files)) or check it out from GitHub and build it yourself with maven (with "mvn install").

-The latest version is also available in the SmartBear maven respository at soapui.org, add this to your pom with
+The latest version is also available in the SmartBear maven repository at soapui.org, add this to your pom with

 ```xml
 <repositories>